Your food business may need Export Health Certificates (EHCs) if it exports food products abroad.

 You can download an Export Health Certificate Request Form below.

 The request form can include any required wording, and is also likely to include other key identifying information to be displayed on the certificate.
 This may include:

 Once we have received your application, we will contact you by phone to take a credit card payment.

 Following payment, we will undertake all necessary inspections or checks required to corroborate and verify that the requirements of the certificate have been met.
 This may include inspection of the consignment and associated documents such as HACCP monitoring records.

 For subsequent requests from the same business an inspection may not be required, and photographic evidence of the consignment may be sufficient.

-We will try to incorporate the wording indicated on your request form onto the EHC.
+We will try to incorporate the wording indicated on your request form onto the Export Endorsement.
 However, we cannot include wording that implies that we can vouch for the safety of an individual batch or consignment of food.
 Our wording reflects the fact that your foodstuffs are produced and stored in premises subject to our jurisdiction as a food authority, and which have been subject to a satisfactory inspection programme.

 If the importing country requires a certificate stating that the product is fit for human consumption, we need to substantiate the claim before this can be stated on a certificate.
 This requires examination or analysis at a food laboratory of a sample(s) from the batch being exported.
 It is your responsibility to arrange and pay for this.

 We will provide a draft certificate for your approval prior to issuing the final copy to you.

 We reserve the right to decline to issue a certificate if your premises, hygiene standards or practices fail to meet food safety standards.